kevinweejh/jestPractice/README.md

 - Correct handling of normal and edge cases.
 - Expected output validation.

+_Note: The testing methodology abides the principle of 'Testing the interface, not the implementation'.
+This approach promotes more robust and maintainable tests by decoupling them from the specific details of how the code achieves its results._

 ### Usage
 To run the tests, clone the repository and install the dependencies.
 Then, as shown below, either
 - run `npm test` to run the tests once through, or